by: Dr. Craig A. Maxwell

 Beautiful Nails with Nutritional Cures

 Your diet affects your entire health and well-being.
 If you’re not eating well, you’re not going to feel or look good.
 Your hair, nails, skin, and eyes all show when you’re not eating well.
 A diet rich in whole foods is best when addressing any type of chronic health problem, even something as seemingly-minor as brittle or breaking nails.

-Get rid of the junk in your diet, such as processed food/fast food and sugar, and load up on lots of nutrient-rich organic vegetables and fruit, whole grains, protein-rich lean meats, beans, and legumes to stay healthy and feel great.
+Get rid of the junk in your diet, such as processed food/fast food and sugar, and load up on lots of nutrient-rich fresh organic vegetables and fruit, protein-rich organic chicken, turkey and fish, and legumes and nuts to stay healthy and feel great.

-What Is The Best Natural Supplement Formula To Treat Brittle Nails?
+What Is The Best Natural Supplement Program To Treat Brittle Nails?

 1.)
 When you’re dealing with brittle nails, there are specific nutrients your body is crying out for.
 For my patients with brittle, weak or breaking fingernails, I recommend Diamond Nutritionals’ Skin, Hair, and Nail Formula.
 It contains a synergistic blend of natural nutrients designed to heal your nails from the inside out.
 You’ll also be nourishing your skin and hair at the same time!
 This popular formula is made in America, as are all of our products.
 It has helped many since I began using it in my clinical practice 12 years ago, and is now shipped throughout the world.
 I believe you will find it very effective!

 - MSM – Methylsulfonylmethane or MSM decreases the pressure inside a cell and removes toxins and excess fluids.
 This process results in smoother skin and stronger hair and nails.
 It is also a source of bioavailable sulfur, which has an integral role in regeneration of collagen in skin and hair.